qzyse2017/goodProblems/details.md

 # Details

+## Is it necessary to ignore ```.gitignore``` file itself?
+Have be curious about this problem for a long time, in my opinion, ```.gitignore``` file may contain some files which I use just for myself and anyone else will not use it, so it should be visible to myself only. but at the other hand, if some other developer maintain a repository with me at the same time, then some generated files should be ignored and it should be known to everyone participated in developing.
+But what if some files are only needed to be ignored ny myself?
+I found GitHub's help page gives a good solution as below

+> If you don't want to create a .gitignore file to share with others, you can create rules that are not committed with the  repository.
+You can use this technique for locally-generated files that you don't expect other users to generate, such as
+> files created by your editor.
+>
+> Use your favorite text editor to open the file called .git/info/exclude within the root of your Git repository.
+Any rule you add here will not be checked in, and will only ignore files for your local repository.
+>
+> In Terminal, navigate to the location of your Git repository.
+> Using your favorite text editor, open the file .git/info/exclude.

+the above link also hold the view that ```.gitignore``` file is needed to be contained in a repository ~.
+Problem solved~

 ## Good workflow for open-source project on GitHub
 confused about how to continuely contribute to a project which is maintained by many developers and make my fork's commits more easily to manage at the same time, I read about kubernetes's contributing guide and think it makes a good example about showing the developers how to contribute in a good way.
 [GitHub workflow guide for contributors](https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md)